kubernetes-world/3666-ANLP-Predicting-ECB-Monetary-Policy/README.md

 Files contain multiple notebooks of exploratory data analysis,various models trained and tested, as well as a presentation deck that summarizes the project and findings

 Models:
-Logistic regression
+Logistic regression,
-Tree search
+Tree search,
-LSTM with SMOTE
+LSTM with SMOTE,
 BERT (this notebook contains EDA)